Contents

 Use Case #1: Neutralize a Reverse Shell Command & Control (C2) Attack

-Without waiting for analyst input, Socrates quarantined the EC2 host.
+Real-time enrichment: Without waiting for analyst input, Socrates quarantined the EC2 host.
 The platform harvested file hashes, process trees, and destination IPs, then enriched them via threat intel feeds and internal CMDB lookups.

-Through a deep understanding of the environment and analysis of the remediation runbook associated with the detected use case, Socrates autonomously killed the malicious process in its tracks before the bad actor was able to spread laterally, exfiltrate sensitive data, or cause any further damage.
+AI-generated reporting: Through a deep understanding of the environment and analysis of the remediation runbook associated with the detected use case, Socrates autonomously killed the malicious process in its tracks before the bad actor was able to spread laterally, exfiltrate sensitive data, or cause any further damage.
+In under two minutes, the HyperSOC dashboard included an AI-generated incident report with prioritized next steps and detailed documentation of every AI-driven action taken.

 Use Case #2: Reduce MTTR with Automated MITRE ATT&CK Tagging

-Manually identifying and tagging MITRE ATT&CK tactics, techniques and procedures is time-consuming.
-Socrates streamlined this process by automatically linking and tagging threats with relevant MITRE ATT&CK tactics, techniques, and procedures (TTPs).
+Automatic TTP mapping: Socrates can streamline this process by automatically linking and tagging threats with relevant MITRE ATT&CK tactics, techniques, and procedures (TTPs).

-The AI Agent parses case data, file hashes, process names, network connections, and behavior patterns, and distills them into discrete observables.
-Socrates cross-references each observable against the latest MITRE ATT&CK framework — pinpointing not just the primary tactic but also related sub-techniques and procedures.
+Runbook recommendations: The AI Agent parses case data, file hashes, process names, network connections, and behavior patterns, and distills them into discrete observables.
+Socrates cross-references each observable against the latest MITRE ATT&CK framework — pinpointing the primary tactic and related sub-techniques and procedures.
+For each matched TTP, Socrates auto-tags the case, links to relevant playbooks, and correlates with past incidents that used the same methods.

-Finally, the AI generates a concise report section that shows:
+Automated scoring: Finally, the AI generates a concise report section that shows:

 - Tactic: TA0011 – Command and Control